Sold out for 2008

 About My Queens

-I've been catching feral swarms for 32 years, but I got serious about keeping the genetics only recently.
+I've been catching feral swarms for 50 years, but I got serious about keeping the genetics only since Varroa.
 These feral survivors are the basis of the genetics of the bees I keep now.
 I started offering them for sale in 2004.
-I plan to have a limited number of queens from the black feral stock available at the end of June of 2009.
-Some queens come out black, some are Tiger Striped and a few are Gold.
+These queens are "proven" in that they are allowed to lay until I have a good pattern before they are shipped.
+This means they have been laying at least two weeks and probably three before being shipped.
+This has a huge impact on the quality of the queens.
+Unfortunately it also impacts how many queens I can raise.

 Shipping